Evans-Brian/get-popular-names/README.md

-# Lambda Function Deployment Tool
+# Get Popular Names - Lambda Function

 This tool helps you deploy and update the `get-popular-names-by-state` Lambda function on AWS.
+The function retrieves popular names from a DynamoDB table based on state and bucket parameters.

 ## Prerequisites